AztlanEngineering/swatch-documentation/docs/apireference.md

 ## Getters

-Getters are CSS classes that take a locally-set CSS4 variable and apply it as a particular property (or set of properties) to a DOM node.
+Getters are CSS classes that take a locally-set CSS variable and apply it as a particular property (or set of properties) to a DOM node.

 ### Getters